s7oev/anbuldict_public/README.md

 (3) Word page: a dynamic page, fillable with the word data.
-It starts with the word in Ancient Bulgarian, a button to add it to favorites (working only for registered users), meanings in English and (modern) Bulgarian, and finishes with a link to its entry in the Sofia University dictionary <br />
+It starts with the word in Ancient Bulgarian, a button to add it to favorites (working only for registered users), meanings in English and (modern) Bulgarian, and finishes with a link to its entry in the Sofia University dictionary; <br />

 (4) User system: to allow for more complicated functionalities, a user system is implemented.
 Firstly, a user can register and then subsequently log in.
 Then, they can suggest new words (to /hopefully/ be approved by the admin user).
 An on-screen keyboard is provided, to allow entering Ancient Bulgarian characters.
 Users can also add and remove favorites, as explained in the previous point.
 Additionally, they can delete a word they have proposed, by going to the word page described in point (3).
 If they are the authors of this word indeed, then a "Delete" button will show up.
 Lastly, they can review all their suggestions in the
 "My suggestions" section.
-Of course, user can also log out of the system. <br />
+Of course, user can also log out of the system; <br />

 (4.1) Admin user: as explained, there is one user with more priviliges.
 They can directly add words (i.e., instead of suggestions) and delete any word.
 They can also approve or reject suggestions by other users. <br />